cfhamlet/os-urlpattern/README.rst

       ``ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-._~:/?#[]@!$&'()*+,;=``

-    - There are three major character space: lower-case letters, upper-case letters, number letters.
+    - There are three major character space: lower-case letters(a-z), upper-case letters(A-Z), number letters(0-9).
 Other symbols are in their own character space.

     ::